-(e) If not settled or otherwise resolved, the notice of discipline may be the subject of a grievance before the department or agency head, or his designee, and shall be filed either in person or by certified mail, return receipt requested, by the employee or by his representative with the employee's written consent, within 14 calendar days of service of the notice of discipline.
-The employee shall be entitled to a meeting with the department or agency head, or his designee.
-The meeting shall include an informal presentation by the department or agency head, or his designee, and by the employee, or his representative, of relevant information concerning the acts or omissions specified in the notice of discipline, a general review of the evidence and defenses that will be presented if the matter proceeds to the next level, and a discussion of the appropriateness of the proposed penalty.
+(e) If not settled or otherwise resolved, the notice of discipline may be the subject of a grievance before the department or agency head, or a designee, and shall be filed either in person or by certified mail, return receipt requested, by the employee or by the representative with the employee's written consent, within 14 calendar days of service of the notice of discipline.
+The employee shall be entitled to a meeting with the department or agency head. or a designee.
+The meeting shall include an informal presentation by the department or agency head, or a designee, and by the employee, or a union representative, of relevant information concerning the acts or omissions specified in the notice of discipline, a general review of the evidence and defenses that will be presented if the matter proceeds to the next level, and a discussion of the appropriateness of the proposed penalty.
 The meeting need not involve the identification or presentation of prospective witnesses, the identification or specific description of documents, or other formal disclosure of evidence by either party.
 The meeting provided for herein may be waived, in writing, on the grievance form, only in accordance with Section 33.4(c)(2).
 A written response shall be rendered in person, or by certified mail, return receipt requested, no later than seven calendar days after such meeting.
-If possible, the department or agency head, or his designee, should render the written response at the close of such meeting.
-When the department or agency head, or his designee, fails to issue a written response within seven calendar days from such meeting, the grievant has the right to proceed directly to the next appropriate level by filing an appeal in accordance with subdivision (f) or (g) as appropriate.
+If possible, the department or agency head, or a designee, should render the written response at the close of such meeting.
+When the department or agency head, or a designee, fails to issue a written response within seven calendar days from such meeting, the grievant has the right to proceed directly to the next appropriate level by filing an appeal in accordance with subdivision (f).

-(f) Non-Arbitrable Disciplinary Grievances
+(f) Disciplinary Arbitration